 Tex-Mex Flavor

-With the coals set for cooking, It’s always more fun to cook together and what we created was absolutely delicious.
-The combination of steak, sausage, grilled bell peppers and fresh made-beach front salsa was perfect.
-We enjoyed watch the waves crash in as we munched on our tacos.
+With the coals set for cooking, it’s always more fun to cook together, and what we created was absolutely delicious.
+The combination of steak, sausage, grilled bell peppers and the freshly made beach-front salsa was perfect.
+We enjoyed watching the waves crash in as we munched on our tacos.

 I love making fresh salsa.
 But it can be a lot of prep and chopping.
 So what we did was grill up our ingredients (tomatoes, tomatillos and onions), and put them in a big camp mug.
 We have been using rocks, sticks and other tools to help prepare our foods for centuries and I found a great stick to be able to smash up our salsa.
-What the smashing does, is really get the flavor to marry in a way that chopping just wont do.
+What the smashing does is really get the flavor to marry in a way that chopping just won't do.
 It was a perfect compliment to our steak and sausage tacos.
-This also helps with keeping sand out of your salsa! i enjoyed the road trip to Corpus Christi and the local flavor.
+This also helps with keeping sand out of your salsa!

 Enjoy the recipes below and be sure to check out the other recipes.